 Customers who do not have a certificate of vaccination / recovery can use a negative PCR / rapid antigen test to enter some (but not all) venues.

-A PCR test normally costs 40-60 euro, and you can take it at medical labs.
+A PCR test normally costs 47 euro, and you can take it at medical labs all around Greece or perhaps at your own home (with an extra charge).
 You will generally need to book an appointment.
 In most cases, a PCR test is valid for 72 hours.

 Note that, in order for the test result to be registered officially, you will need to have an AMKA, pAMKA or PLF.
 Both AMKA and pAMKA are social security numbers, which are relevant to people living in Greece.